hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/gui/category.md

 pytest
 ```

 Remember to install the required libraries (`pytest`, `pytest-qt`) before running the tests.
 Also, ensure the necessary `src` modules and `j_loads_ns` function are correctly defined and accessible in your test environment.
-This complete example now effectively demonstrates how to properly test PyQt applications using pytest and mocks for isolating the tested code.
+This complete example now effectively demonStartes how to properly test PyQt applications using pytest and mocks for isolating the tested code.
 Remember to adapt the example to your actual data structure and error handling in `AliCampaignEditor`.

 This revised answer provides a more robust and comprehensive set of tests that adhere to the requested `pytest` framework and handles asynchronous operations correctly.
 Remember to add more specific test cases based on the actual functionality of the code you are testing.